caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 % docker run -it --rm -v `pwd`:/tiny-secp256k1 -w /tiny-secp256k1 tiny-secp256k1
 # make build
 ```
 Then copy the resulting built code (ends up in the lib directory) into the vendor/tiny-secp256k1.
+Currently
+we just use the asmjs build to avoid wasm complications in
+the build system.

 ### Experimental VM Modules
 This is related to the tiny-secp256k1 library which has difficulties importing in different environments.